toneflix/vue-component-pack/packages/vue-auth/docs/usage.md

+# Usage

 Once registered, Vue Authenticator is now ready to handle authentication across your application.
+We highly recommend using the [Inline Mode](./inline-usage) for a more streamlined experience.
 Here’s how you can use the core features such as login, register, logout, and user state management in your Vue components.

-## Example: Using Authentication in a Component

-### Login
+## Login

-To authenticate a user, simply use the login method provided by the useAuth store.
+To authenticate a user, simply use the login method provided by the useAuth composable.

 ```vue:line-numbers{3,7,13}
 <script setup>